10 of the greatest women’s footballers of all time

 Hamm was arguably the original poster woman for the sport in the 1990s, winning the World Cup twice and an Olympic Gold medal, and was the first-ever recipient of the World Player of the Year award in 2001.

-Rapinoe, the 2019 Ballon d’Or winner, made positive headlines both on and off the pitch last summer as she helped the United States secure a fourth World Cup – winning the Golden Boot and Golden Ball en route to glory.
+Rapinoe, the 2019 Ballon d’Or winner, made positive headlines both on and off the pitch in France as she helped the United States secure a fourth World Cup – winning the Golden Boot and Golden Ball en route to glory.
 It was her second World Cup triumph and added to the plethora of trophies she has won at national level.

 But, perhaps more importantly for the sport, Rapinoe used her platform to speak out against the problems of the world and looked to inspire the voiceless.